gritcoding/microbit/TU_MARCH.md

-Homework before the actual day:
+## Microbit Homework before the actual day:

 Choose any topic from https://www.microbit.co.uk/blocks/lessons, develop it and bring your work along when you come to Credit Suisse.